-On December 9, 2021, the Company's Board of Directors approved the extension for an additional two years ending August 13, 2024 of its previously announced share repurchase program and refreshed and increased the amount of the program up to an aggregate amount of \$500.0 million of the Company's Common Stock depending on market conditions.
-Under this program, we repurchased 926,167 shares for approximately \$52.9 million including commissions in fiscal 2023.
-As of the date of this report, the Company had approximately \$321.6 million remaining in its share repurchase program initially approved in August 2017 and subsequently extended to August 13, 2024.
+The Company's Board of Directors approved a share repurchase program in August 2017, which was refreshed on June 21, 2024 up to an aggregate of \$500.0 million of the Company's Common Stock depending on market conditions and extended to August 13, 2026.
+Under this program, we repurchased 958,953 shares for approximately \$34.3 million including commissions in fiscal 2024.
+As of the date of this report, the Company had approximately \$494.9 million remaining under the share repurchase program.

-The Company did not purchase any equity securities under the share repurchase program during the fourth quarter of fiscal 2023.
+The following table is a summary of equity securities purchased by the Company during the fourth quarter of fiscal 2024.